raul23/vocab-augmentor/README.md

 ### Selective Module Installation

-Modules are installed only when needed for specific tasks.
+Modules are installed automatically by the `vocab` script only when needed for specific tasks.
 Below is a breakdown of the modules required based on different functionalities:

 1. **Translation Models**:
    - **facebook/mbart-large-50-many-to-many-mmt**: